-Founded at UCL’s School of Public Policy, the International Public Policy Review provides a forum for debate, discussion and online networking in the emerging fields of Global Governance and International Public Policy.
+Founded jointly by UCL’s School of Public Policy, and the student society of The Department of Political Science- the International Public Affairs Society, the International Public Policy Review (IPPR) provides a forum for debate, discussion and online networking in the emerging fields of Global Governance and International Public Policy.

 Purpose and mission